Icinga/icingaweb2/modules/doc/doc/1-module-documentation.md

     # <a id="heading"></a> Heading

+Please note that anchors have to be unique across all your Markdown documentation files.

 Now you can reference the anchor either in the same or **in another** Markdown documentation file, e.g.:

     This is a link to [Heading](#heading).

+Other tools support linking between headings by giving the filename plus the anchor to link to, e.g.:

+    This is a link to [About/Heading](1-about.md#heading.md)

+This syntax is also supported in Icinga Web 2.

 ## <a id="images"></a> Including Images